 Made from 6 ingredient homemade pizza dough, these easy cheesy breadsticks are a totally irresistible side dish or snack.
 Brush the dough with a little butter, garlic, herb seasoning, then top with lots of mozzarella cheese.
 Less than 15 minutes bake time!

 My homemade pizza dough recipe has been on my blog for nearly 6 years, but I revamped the post with new photos, extra recipe notes & tips, and a video tutorial.
 I’ve had so much pizza dough in the kitchen, so I decided to try something BESIDES pizza: homemade cheesy breadsticks.
+By the way, my pizza dough also makes awesome garlic knots, too!

 To say these homemade breadsticks are delicious is a gigantic understatement, especially when dipped in your favorite marinara or pizza sauce.
 These cheesy breadsticks are covered with butter, garlic & herbs, and mozzarella cheese.
 Bake until golden and you have a side that majorly competes with the main dish.